 Much like a kitchen is to the home, the clubhouse is the heart of a private facility—the place where members come to socialize, break bread and take advantage of all their club has to offer.
-At the Oakley Country Club in Watertown, Mass., an increasingly active membership prompted the need for more space in its central hub.
+At Oakley Country Club in Watertown, Mass., an increasingly active membership prompted the need for more space in its central hub.

-“The clubhouse was outdated and showing signs of wear since its last renovation in 1997,” says John Bartley, the club’s President, who served on the building committee during the renovation.
+“The clubhouse was outdated and showing signs of wear since its last renovation in 1997,” says John Bartley, the club’s President, who served on the Building Committee during the renovation.

-After the club commissioned Studio JBD/Jefferson Architecture Group to conduct a series of member focus groups, management was able to best assess how to meet their expectations.
+After the club commissioned Studio JBD/Jefferson Group Architecture to conduct a series of member focus groups, management was able to best assess how to meet their expectations.
 With a resounding approval rate at more than 90 percent, Oakley’s membership was ready to embark on the $8.8 million clubhouse renovation, which was completed in May 2019.

 Room to Dine

 Making a grand entrance into the 40,413-sq. ft. clubhouse is now possible, courtesy of a majestic staircase leading from the members’ entrance up to the second floor (see photo above).
 Bartley credits this enhancement for creating a ‘wow’ factor for members and their guests.

 Once inside, they are greeted by a variety of revamped dining spaces.
 In the member dining room, which boasts 78 seats, the space was enlarged, along with a new bar and deck that fills previously underutilized space.
 Muted tones, sleek wood and a mix of wall sconces and pendant lighting create a contemporary vibe.

 “The modern décor substantially changed the look and feel of the interior, transforming it into a higher-end restaurant,” says Bartley.
 “Having an adult-only dining area with varied seating was a game changer.”